-Once the LERRDs are finalized, a Notice to Acquire Letter will be transmitted to the NFS.
+Once a PPA is executed and the LERRDs are finalized, a Notice to Acquire Letter will be transmitted to the NFS.
 The Notice to Acquire Letter serves as the formal instruction for the NFS to acquire the real estate interests needed for the Project.
 A Sample Notice to Acquire Letter is included in Attachment 3.